 English grammar in the media

-This is a collection of comments in the UK media about the teaching of English grammar, and especially about the Spelling, Punctuation and Grammar (SPaG) tests.
+This is a collection of comments, in the UK media or other sources, about the teaching of English grammar, and especially about the Spelling, Punctuation and Grammar (SPaG) tests.

 - 2016 (August) A TES article about criticism of the 2016 SPaG test by Tim Oates, with links to other articles criticising the KS3 SATs as a whole.